Dalat Palace Hotel

 The Dalat Palace (Khách sạn Dalat Palace, Hôtel Dalat Palace) is a historic luxury hotel in Da Lat, Vietnam.
 It was frequented by the colonial French as a popular get-away.
-The hotel is located at 12 Tran Phu Street.
+The hotel is located at 2 Tran Phu Street, just across from the Xuân Hương Lake from Thủy Tạ Restaurant, next to Lâm Đồng Radio and Television Station, Lâm Viên Square and Trần Hưng Đạo Park.

 History

 Originally called the Lang-Bian Palace Hotel, it was completed and opened in 1922, at the height of an economic boom, and was designed to be a site of colonial leisure and power.
 'The hotels monumentalism, modernity, luxury and location made it a conspicuous symbol of French domination over the Indochinese central highlands.'
 It was positioned at the centre of a European business and administrative quarter, dominated the "native quarters" and served as a buffer between them and the European villas.
 As a luxurious establishment it could act also as a serene base from which to explore highland minority villages or conduct big-game expeditions, and meant to compete with the poshest colonial hotels of Southeast Asia, such as the Oriental Hotel, Bangkok and the Raffles Hotel, Singapore.
 It initially featured thirty-eight luxury rooms, as well as an orchestra, a cinema, tennis courts, private fruit and vegetable gardens, a dance hall, riding facilities, gymnastic equipment and a French restaurant.
-Architectutrally the Palace followed metropolitan French resort styles, merging elements of spa towns like Vittel with seaside architectural elements borrowed from towns like Cabourg or Cannes.
-French novelist w:fr:Morgan Sportès, in his depiction of Indochina during WW2, has described it as reminiscent of the Negresco Hotel, in Nice.
+Architecturally the Palace followed metropolitan French resort styles, merging elements of spa towns like Vittel with seaside architectural elements borrowed from towns like Cabourg or Cannes.
+French novelist Morgan Sportès, in his depiction of Indochina during WW2, has described it as reminiscent of the Negresco Hotel, in Nice.
 When economic circumstances changed, later in the 1920s, most plans for government structures in Dalat were abandoned, leaving the town with a Palace Hotel as its monumental centerpiece.

 In 1925 a city health inspection reported that the kitchens and their surroundings exhibited, "a condition of considerable filth".